Deadline: Friday, October 06th, 2023, 5:00 PM Central

 Click here to download the Budget Template

-Applications are open.
+Applications are CLOSED.
 The initial application consists of a short questionnaire, an itemized budget, and an optional 1 – 2 minute video pitch.
 We strongly encourage applicants to create a short video including pictures or video of the technology to add context to their project.
 Further information may be requested by the SWPDC team.

 The application deadline is Friday, October 06th, 2023, 5:00 PM Central